13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 #2: Frozen Peanut Butter Bliss Balls for Dogs

-Your golden just finished a muddy backyard zoomie session, and now she’s staring at you with those eyes.
-You know the ones.
-The “I deserve a treat” eyes.
+If you have a dog, I’m willing to bet money that your dog just finished playing in a muddy backyard and now she’s staring at you with those puppy dog eyes.
+You know, the ones that say “I deserve a treat!”

 These little frozen bliss balls are exactly what she’s been manifesting.